 What does a Software Engineer do?

-There are many types of software that a software engineer can develop, such as operating systems, computer games, middleware, business applications and network control systems.
-Changes in technology and new areas of specialization keeps this profession evolving at a rapid pace.
+There are many types of software that a software engineer can develop, such as operating systems, computer games, middleware, business applications, and network control systems.
+Changes in technology and new areas of specialization keep this profession evolving at a rapid pace.

 When working with a client, a software engineer will typically analyze the client's needs, then design, test, and develop the computer software in order to meet those needs.
 They are experts in computing systems, software structure, and recognizing the limitations of the existing hardware.
 The process is complicated and intricate, therefore the use of diagrams, flowcharts, and the creation of algorithms to tell the computer what to do are created.
 Converting these instructions into a computer language (coding/programming) is usually the responsibility of a computer programmer.

 Software engineers must also possess interpersonal skills, and be able to effectively communicate with users in order to train, test, and debug software all the way to the end product.
 They are often involved from the early stages of software planning right through to the testing, development, training, and support stages.